danhnc2k/city-management-application/README.md

 ### Frontend
   - Enhance UI/UX to support more complicated business flow
   - Consider to apply Backend For Frontend architecture to isolate interation between Frontend and Microservice
+  - Update Unit test for all class
+  - Consider set up Cypress testing for end to end flow
 ### Backend
   - Enhance database design to adapt with more complicated real life problem
   - Set up Docker to containerise the service for easily to run and deploy